1egoman/debundle/README.md

 This is indicated as an array of strings / numbers used to traverse through the AST data structure.

 For example, `["foo", "bar", 0, "baz", 1]` would get `ast.foo.bar[0].baz[1]`.

+# Contributing
+- Debundler entry point is `./src/index.js` (that's how you run it!)
+- A bunch of sample bundles are in `test_bundles/`.
+A script, `test_bundles/run_test.sh` can run the debundler against a given bundle and try to debundle it into `dist/`.
+(CI will, as part of running tests, debundle all the bundles in that folder.)
+- Make sure any contribution passes the tests: `npm test`